 Section 3322(a) provides for automatic disclosures of grand jury information by an AUSA who is privy to that information "to an attorney for the government...for use in connection with any civil forfeiture provision of Federal law."
 Rule 1(b) of the Federal Rules of Criminal Procedure defines attorney for the Government as the Attorney General, an authorized assistant of the Attorney General, a U.S. Attorney, or an authorized assistant of a U.S. Attorney.
 Department of Justice attorneys may conduct grand jury proceedings when authorized to do so by the Attorney General.
-Agency or other non-Department of Justice attorneys may not be present unless they are appointed as special assistants.175
+Agency or other non-Department of Justice attorneys may not be present unless they are appointed as special assistants.

-In In re Grand Jury Proceedings,176 the Third Circuit emphasized that the "term attorneys for the government is restrictive in its application."
+In In re Grand Jury Proceedings, the Third Circuit emphasized that the "term attorneys for the government is restrictive in its application."
 "If it had been intended that attorneys for administrative agencies were to have free access to matters occurring before the grand jury," the court said, "the rule would have so provided."
-The Sixth Circuit, addressing the definition of attorney for the Government, found that an attorney for the Department of Justice Tax Division was not an attorney for the Government because he was not assigned to work on a particular criminal case in any "official" capacity.177 Seizing agency attorneys and non-Department of Justice attorneys may obtain grand jury information without a disclosure order if they are appointed under 28 U.S.C. § 515 as a Special Assistant U.S. Attorney or Special Assistant to the Attorney General.178 Otherwise, they are not considered "attorneys for the Government" and cannot receive grand jury information without a court order.
-As a result, we conclude that section 3322 does not authorize disclosure of grand jury information to a seizing agency counsel for use in connection with an administrative proceeding.
+The Sixth Circuit, addressing the definition of attorney for the Government, found that an attorney for the Department of Justice Tax Division was not an attorney for the Government because he was not assigned to work on a particular criminal case in any "official" capacity.
+Seizing agency attorneys and non-Department of Justice attorneys may obtain grand jury information without a disclosure order if they are appointed under 28 U.S.C. § 515 as a Special Assistant U.S. Attorney or

-175 Federal Grand Jury Practice (2000), Chap.
+&lt;sup>175 Federal Grand Jury Practice (2000), Chap.
 2, Sec.10 at 21.

-176 309 F.2d 440, 443 (3d Cir.
+&lt;sup>176 309 F.2d 440, 443 (3d Cir.
 1962).

-177 United States v.
+&lt;sup>177 United States v.
 Forman, 71 F.3d 1214, 1218 (6th Cir.
 1995).